 Read below for frequently asked questions related to IEEE Press author concerns.

-As our copublishing partner, John Wiley & Sons, has administered royalty payments to authors since 2001.
+As copublishing partners with IEEE Press, John Wiley & Sons has administered royalty payments to authors since 2001.
 The IEEE e-book program employs the same principles that Wiley already uses to distribute royalties from its subscription packages.
-From the net receipts of IEEE e-book subscription licenses, a royalty pool will be reserved to pay all authors whose books are included in the subscription package.
+From the net receipts of IEEE e-book subscription licenses, a royalty pool is reserved to pay all authors whose books are included in the subscription package.
 Individual author shares will vary according to the list price of his or her book and the royalty rate specified in his or her contract.

 My contract doesn’t mention electronic rights.
 What royalty percentage will I receive?

 Most IEEE Press author contracts have not treated electronic copies separately from print sales; therefore, sales of e-books have been and will be treated the same as print.

 IEEE sells its online products to academic, corporate, and government libraries around the world.
 All of these have an opportunity to subscribe to the e-book package.
 The e-book package is indexed and integrated into the IEEE Xplore® search so that users at subscribing institutions are able to access individual chapters of all Wiley-IEEE Press books, among the journals and conference proceedings already included in IEEE Xplore.

 I've heard that, separately from the library subscription package, some older IEEE Press books are being made available as a free IEEE member benefit.
 Will I see any royalties from this?